TankerHQ/identity-python/README.rst

 Create a Tanker provisional identity.
 It allows you to share a resource with a user who does not have an account in your application yet.

 **app_id**
-   The app ID.
-You can access it from the `Tanker dashboard <https://dashboard.tanker.io>`_.
+   The app ID, must match the one used in the constructor of the Core SDK.

 **email**
    The email of the potential recipient of the resource.